-Fig. 1.
-Comparison of approaches for error-tolerant reasoning.
+Figure 1: Comparison of approaches for error-tolerant reasoning.

-Fig. 2.
-Comparative performance according to the number of repairs.
+Figure 2: Comparative performance according to the number of repairs.

+One can see that a relatively small number of repairs can lead to several thousands (up to over 14 millions) of repairs.
+Also, if the number of repairs remains small, i.e. below 400, the naïve approach performs fairly well, even outperforming the precompilation approach on a few problem instances.
+For larger number of repairs, however, none of the computations for the naïve approach succeeded.
 The time required to perform reasoning with ELK outweighs the computation times of all the MinAs for the precompilation approach.
 In total 118 instances could be solved by at least one run of the precompilation approach, whereas only 42 computations finished when the naïve approach was used.
 Figure 2 shows the comparative behaviour of the two approaches over the 22 instances that succeeded in both methods.
 The tone of each point depicts the number of repairs of the unwanted consequence, as shown on the scale on the right.
 In the figure, points below the diagonal line correspond to instances where the precompilation approach performed better than the naïve approach.
 As it can be seen, the precompilation approach typically outperforms the naïve one, even in these simple cases, although there exist instances where the opposite behaviour is observed.
 However, there are also 20 instances where only the naïve approach succeeded.
 In our experiments the computation of the MinAs was typically the most time consuming part; the computation of the repairs once all the MinAs were available could be done fairly quickly.